-- At least two doses of the two-dose rotavirus vaccine on different dates of service on or before the child's second birthday.
-Do not count a vaccination administered prior to 42 days after birth. - At least three doses of the three-dose rotavirus vaccine on different dates of service on or before the child's second birthday.
-Do not count a vaccination administered prior to 42 days after birth. - At least one dose of the two-dose rotavirus vaccine and at least two doses of the three-dose rotavirus vaccine, all on different dates of service, on or before the child's second birthday.
-Do not count a vaccination administered prior to 42 days after birth. - Anaphylaxis due to the rotavirus vaccine on or before the child's second birthday.
+- At least two doses of the two-dose rotavirus vaccine (CVX code 119; Rotavirus Vaccine (2 Dose Schedule) Procedure Value Set) on different dates of service on or before the child's second birthday.
+Do not count a vaccination administered prior to 42 days after birth. - At least three doses of the three-dose rotavirus vaccine (Rotavirus (3 Dose Schedule) Immunization Value Set; Rotavirus Vaccine (3 Dose Schedule) Procedure Value Set) on different dates of service on or before the child's second birthday.
+Do not count a vaccination administered prior to 42 days after birth. - At least one dose of the two-dose rotavirus vaccine (CVX code 119; Rotavirus Vaccine (2 Dose Schedule) Procedure Value Set) and at least two doses of the three-dose rotavirus vaccine (Rotavirus (3 Dose Schedule) Immunization Value Set; Rotavirus Vaccine (3 Dose Schedule) Procedure Value Set, all on different dates of service, on or before the child's second birthday.
+Do not count a vaccination administered prior to 42 days after birth. - Anaphylaxis due to the rotavirus vaccine (SNOMED CT code 428331000124103) on or before the child's second birthday.